survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ## Loading SVGs

 Webpack has a [few ways](https://github.com/webpack/webpack/issues/595) to load SVGs.
-However the simplest way is through *file-loader* as follows:
+However, the simplest way is through *file-loader* as follows:

 ```javascript
 {